Clifford Chance Interview: From Trainee to Associate

 Visit Clifford Chance Law Firm Profile

-You’ve Obviously Did Some Internships Overseas – Do You Have Any Words of Wisdom for Others With International Work Experience?
+You’ve Obviously Done Some Internships Overseas – Do You Have Any Words of Wisdom for Others With International Work Experience?

 Don’t discount your own experiences.
 You might think that you’ve done work for a firm that no one has heard of.
 Instead of saying, ‘Oh, I did an internship at a Greek firm’, tell us the name of the firm – you’d be surprised at how many law firms have probably heard of that firm and know what you’ve done.